Car Insurance for Winter Storage: Can You Drop Coverage or Lower Rates?

 How Much Can You Actually Save?

 Switching from full coverage to comprehensive-only for a storage period of 3–5 months can produce meaningful savings.
-Here's a rough estimate:
+Here's a rough estimate based on 2026 national average premium data:

 Scenario Monthly Full Coverage Monthly Comp-Only 4-Month Savings